ShubhamRJ/ShubhamRJ.github.io/_posts/2023-07-28-The Art of Frontend Engineering.md

 <hr>

 ## Personal Note
    Before entering frontend engineering, I used to consider it as a boring type of software engineering.
-Who would sit and write CSS and edit pixels huh?
+Who would someone sit and write CSS and edit pixels huh?
 But working through a wide variety of tickets, features, experiments and bugs I understood:
    - It's a very rewarding field.
 You get direct user feedbacks via analytics and you see people interacting with your work.
    - A simple, blazing fast UI with a good UX can literally make a difference of millions of dollars.
    - A normal average person does not care about your caching techniques etc. They just want to get their work done.
 So keep it simple.
 Amazon's UI is not the best out there but it works and earns them billions of dollars.